Cellularity of KLR and weighted KLRW algebras via crystals: Main example

 These numbers agree with the general formula for the graded ranks of the cyclotomic KLR algebras given by Hu--Shi \cite[Theorem 1.1]{HuSh-monomial-klr-basis}.
 Note that the graded rank is palindromic up to a shift, which is expected since the cyclotomic KLR algebras are graded symmetric algebras by \cite[Remark 3.19]{We-knot-invariants}.

 \item \textbf{Detour permutations.} Finally, consider the two paths $\ppath[\lambda^{\prime}]$ and $\qpath[\lambda^{\prime}]$ below, which end at the same vertex $\lambda^{\prime}$ of the crystal:

 The paths $\ppath[\lambda^{\prime}]$ and $\qpath[\lambda^{\prime}]$ differ by the direction in which they travel around the octagon, which has edges labeled by noncommuting residues $1$ and $2$.
 As a result, these paths correspond to different idempotent diagrams in the wKLRW algebra, so both of them need to be considered.
-For our basis, we arbitrarily fix one of these paths, say $\ppath[\lambda^{\prime}]$, and include the face permutation $(4,6)(5,7)$ from $\ppath[\lambda^{\prime}]$ to $\qpath[\lambda^{\prime}]$.
-We call such permutations \emph{detour permutations} because they give different paths to the same vertex in the crystal graph. \end{enumerate} We use this example as a running example throughout the paper. \end{Example}
+For our basis, we fix the path that is minimal with respect to the total order $\lsandorder$, which in this case is $\ppath[\lambda^{\prime}]$.
+We also need to include the face permutation $(4,6)(5,7)$ from $\ppath[\lambda^{\prime}]$ to $\qpath[\lambda^{\prime}]$.
+We call such permutations \emph{detour permutations} because they give different paths to the same vertex in the crystal graph. \item \textbf{Sandwich cellularity.} By \autoref{T:ConstructionMain}.(b) below, this basis is a sandwich cellular basis of $\WAc(X)$.
+As the sandwich algebra $\sand[\nu]$ is nontrivial, it turns out that this basis cannot be refined to a cellular basis.
+In fact, by results of Robert Muth, $\WAc(X)$ is not cellular, cf. \autoref{R:ConsequencesGraphsNotCellular}. \end{enumerate} We use this example as a running example throughout the paper. \end{Example}